Foreign Data Wrappers: S3, Iceberg & Delta Lake

 Only simple arrays qualify for type mapping.
 Complex nested arrays containing MAPs or STRUCTs will fail.

 Foreign data wrappers don't naively fetch all data and filter locally.
-Tacnode applies three optimization strategies to minimize data transfer and maximize query speed.
+Three optimization strategies minimize data transfer and improve query performance.

 Predicate pushdown sends your WHERE clause conditions to the data source.
 When you filter on sale_date or region, the wrapper applies those filters at the source level rather than fetching everything and discarding rows locally.
 This can reduce data scanned by orders of magnitude on large datasets.